sebhtml/biosal/performance/transport_tester/README.md

-mpiexec -n 4 applications/transport_tester/transport_tester -threads-per-node 8
+mpiexec -n 4 performance/transport_tester/transport_tester -threads-per-node 8

+Other options:

+-maximum-buffer-size <maximum_buffer_size> (default: 524288, in bytes)

 The result should look like this: